-Juan Gabriel has been one of the most important singers and songwriters of Mexico.
-His success has transcended borders, generations and social classes.
-In Mexico, it is said that almost all of its citizens know at least 3 songs: 1) The national anthem 2) Las mañanitas 3) One of Juan Gabriel’s songs.
+Juan Gabriel was one of the most important singers and songwriters of Mexico.
+His success has transcended borders, generations, and social classes.
+In Mexico, it is said that almost all citizens know at least three songs; the national anthem, "Las Mañanitas," and one of Juan Gabriel’s songs.
 Singer-songwriter Julieta Venegas recently confessed, "Juan Gabriel has been in every stage of my life," something that most Mexicans probably share with her.
 But the story of his life is just as astonishing as his artistic success.

 A Tough Beginning

 In Ciudad Juarez, Victoria began working as a maid and realized she could no longer care for her youngest child, for he was rebellious and had caused her problems with the landlady.
-Therefore, Victoria decided to take Alberto to a boarding school when he was only 5 years old.
+Therefore, Victoria decided to take Alberto to a boarding school when he was only five years old.
 Alberto missed his mother and longed to leave the boarding school.
 However, his stay there was productive as he met Juan Contreras, the teacher who taught him to sing and play guitar.

 The Path to Success

-At 13, Alberto used his chore of taking out the trash as an excuse to escape from the boarding school, he looked for his mother and went to live with her.
+At 13, Alberto used his chore of taking out the trash as an excuse to escape from the boarding school.
+He looked for his mother and went to live with her.
 Alberto sang and wrote songs at night while he washed cars or served at restaurants during the day.
 As his mother had very little money and did not like her son to stay up writing songs, Alberto decided to leave his home at the tender age of 16.
-He began singing in church choirs, restaurants, bars and nightclubs even though sometimes they would not let him sing for being underage.
+He began singing in church choirs, restaurants, bars, and nightclubs even though sometimes they would not let him sing for being underage.
 One of these nightclubs, El Noa Noa, was immortalized in one of his songs later.
 During this time, Alberto used the stage name of Adan Luna.

-Soon after, Alberto decided to try his luck in Mexico City, he knocked on the door of several record labels, but all rejected him arguing that they did not need any more pop singers and that his songs were too simple.
+Soon after, Alberto decided to try his luck in Mexico City.
+He knocked on the door of several record labels, but all rejected him, arguing that they did not need any more pop singers and that his songs were too simple.
 Alberto returned to Juarez where he spent some time singing at night and working during the day washing prostitutes’ clothes.
 It was not long until he left for the capital again.
 This time he got a job as a backup singer for several well-known artists.
-All was well, until one day after attending a friend's party, Alberto was wrongly accused of theft and imprisoned in a prison called Lecumberri where he spent a year and a half.
+All was well, until one day after attending a friend's party, Alberto was wrongly accused of theft and imprisoned in a prison called Lecumberri, where he spent a year and a half.

-Juan Gabriel singing one of his classic songs during his first performance in Bellas Artes.
+Juan Gabriel singing one of his classic songs during his first performance in Bellas Artes

 With all the money earned, Juan Gabriel bought his mother the house where she had worked as a maid.
 Unfortunately, Juan Gabriel’s mother only enjoyed three years of her son’s success because she died of a heart attack in 1974.
 Naturally, this caused Juan Gabriel great pain and was the inspiration for his song, "Amor Eterno," which has become a classic ranchera song and is often played at funerals throughout Mexico.